Canon 550D vs Sony A68

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A68 has an electronic viewfinder (1440k dots), while the 550D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinder in the A68 offers a wider field of view (100%) than the one in the 550D (95%), so that a larger proportion of the captured image is visible in the finder.
 In addition, the viewfinder of the A68 has a higher magnification (0.57x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 550D and Sony A68 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the A68 and the 550D is in-body image stabilization (IBIS).
-The A68 reduces the risk of handshake-induced blur with all attached lenses, while the 550D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A68 reduces the risk of handshake-induced blur with all attached lenses, while the 550D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The 550D writes its imaging data to SDXC cards, while the A68 uses SDXC or Memory Stick PRO Duo cards.
 The A68 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 550D cannot take advantage of Ultra High Speed SD cards.